 Glaucoma is a hereditary eye condition and a leading cause of blindness worldwide.
 It is commonly referred to as the ‘silent thief of sight’, due to its gradual progression and subtle changes to our vision.
 If you have a family member who suffered from Glaucoma, it is important to have regular eye exams to monitor for this condition.

 What is Glaucoma?

-There are different types of glaucoma.
-Regardless of the type, glaucoma is a condition whereby the optic nerve in the eye is gradually damaged, eventually causing vision loss.
+Glaucoma is a condition whereby the optic nerve in the eye is gradually damaged, eventually causing vision loss.
 The optic nerve transfers the visual information from your eyes to the vision centres of your brain via electrical impulses.

-Various changes can affect the optic nerve, including trauma or eye surgery- however in most cases it is affected by a build-up of pressure within the eye.
+Various changes can affect the optic nerve, including trauma or eye surgery – however, in most cases, it is affected by a build-up of pressure within the eye.

 Am I Likely to get Glaucoma?

 Estimates indicate that as many as half of all Australian glaucoma sufferers (or a whopping 150,000 people) are unaware they have glaucoma.